VeNoMouS/cloudscraper/README.md

 # Enhanced Edition Information

-This enhanced version of cloudscraper was created by Admin in 2025 to provide better capabilities for bypassing modern Cloudflare protection mechanisms.
+This enhanced version of cloudscraper was created by Zied Boughdir in 2025 to provide better capabilities for bypassing modern Cloudflare protection mechanisms.
 The original cloudscraper repository by VeNoMouS (https://github.com/VeNoMouS/cloudscraper) served as the foundation for these improvements.

 ## New Features in the Enhanced Edition